pranavc28/blog/content/posts/generative-ui-tinker.md

 ## Purpose

-This blog explores how I fine tuned Qwen, Qwen/Qwen3-30B-A3B, an open source model producing React code for a fraction of the cost of any of the top-tier AI research lab.
-I used [Tinker](http://tinker-docs.thinkingmachines.ai/) to fine tune my own LLM, a product released by the team at [Thinking Machines Lab](https://thinkingmachines.ai/).
+This blog explores how I fine-tuned Qwen, Qwen/Qwen3-30B-A3B, an open source model producing React code for a fraction of the cost of any of the top-tier AI research labs.
+I used [Tinker](http://tinker-docs.thinkingmachines.ai/) to fine-tune my own LLM, a product released by the team at [Thinking Machines Lab](https://thinkingmachines.ai/).

 It did a great job, and produced generally usable React code to the level that I expected it to from an online dataset.

-In this blog, I explain what fine tuning means, why Generative UI can/should be fine tuned, and left some of my thoughts on tinker.
+In this blog, I explain what fine-tuning means, why Generative UI can/should be fine-tuned, and share some of my thoughts on Tinker.

 ## Background